-Every ship needs a captain; Who’s yours?
-Any training initiative needs someone that will own and oversee the process and progress of the training.
-Who in your organization has the ability to explain things and has the patience to work with inexperienced apprentices?
-Would it make sense to make this a team exercise and leverage experienced technicians?
+Every ship needs a captain.
+Who is yours?
+Any training initiative needs someone who will own and oversee the process and progress of the training.
+Who in your organization has the ability to explain things, and has the patience to work with inexperienced apprentices?
+Would it make sense to make training a team exercise and use experienced technicians to train?
 Who in your organization is seeking more responsibility and is eager to contribute?
 Those individuals might be the perfect candidates to oversee an initiative of this magnitude.

 What to Cover